nfaguirrec/M3C-store/README.md

 - **Charge (Z)** Assigns the charge of the molecule.

 - **Multiplicity (M)** Assigns the multiplicity of the electronic state of the molecule.

+- **Multiplicity (WL)** Assigns the electronic state degeneracy due to the orbital angular momentum.

 - **Rotational symmetry number (SYM)** Assigns the rotational symmetry number of the molecule.
 This is not relevant for this tutorial.